drts01/presentation--ci-cd-101/slides/061-slack.md

 ```

 <aside class="notes">
-* For better security we will encrypt our token w/ the Travis cli tool.
+For better security we will encrypt our token w/ the Travis cli tool.

-* First is the information to be encrypted
+* pass it data to encrypt
 * --add = how to add it to `.travis.yml`

 </aside>